JosefNemec/PlayniteDocs/docs/manual/features/filtersAndFiltersPresets.md

 > [!NOTE]
 > Make sure to enable **Show as quick filter in Fullscreen mode** option while saving the **Filter Preset** if you want it to be displayed and be usable in Fullscreen Mode.

+### Configuring and editing Filter Presets

+**Removing, renaming and changing sorting order:**

+You can manage your created Filter Presets in the **Library Manager**, including removing, renaming and changing the order in which they are displayed.
+For more information see [here](../library/libraryManager.md)

+**Modifying preset filters:**

+To modify the Filters configuration in a Filter Preset follow these steps:

+1. Load the Filter Preset you want to modify
+2. Change the filters you want in the Filters Panel
+3. Save the Filter Preset the way described in the previous section with the same name of the older Filter Preset configuration.
+Playnite will then ask you if you wish to replace this Filter Preset.